Life on the Edge

 • training workshops on habitat management & creation;

-• species monitoring and
+• species and habitat surveys and monitoring;

-• wildlife gardening.
+• wildlife gardening;

 Information, advice and support is also available to landowners who would like to know more about the project, how they can be involved and how to improve their land for pollinators.